touhidurrr/iplist-youtube/README.md

 # iplist-youtube
-An attempt list of all IPs that youtube uses.
+An attempt to list all IPs that YouTube uses.

-This is a list that keeps all ipv4 and ipv6 addresses used by Youtube.
+This list attempts to keep all ipv4 and ipv6 addresses used by YouTube.
 We use DNS Lookups to achieve this and the lists are automatically updated approximately every 5 minutes.
 The project is currently STABLE BETA.
 So, not all IPs might be available.